Guide for homeowners · Cost benchmark

 OFTEC and Building Control: why it matters for cost

 Any oil-firing work in Northern Ireland (boiler, tank, pipework, flue) is notifiable to Building Control under the NI Building Regulations 2012.
 There are two routes through that requirement, and they have very different cost and time profiles.
+For how this annual safety check works once the boiler is in, see our guide to the gas safety certificate in NI, which also covers the OFTEC equivalent for oil homes.

 The practical takeaway: insist on an OFTEC-registered engineer, ask for the registration number, and verify it live on the public register.
 Our guide to verifying a tradesperson’s credentials in NI walks through the OFTEC check and what to ask for in writing.